ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 ![WinDbg Result](windbg-result.png)

-You can see that both variables with absolute addresses "00432FEC" and "00433010" match the heap segment with ID 2.
+You can see that both variables with absolute addresses "00432FEC" and "00433010" match the first block of heap segment with ID 2.
 This segment occupies addresses from "003E0000" to "00447000".
 We can use first variable with "00432FEC" absolute address for reading free memory amount.

 This is a calculation of the variable's offset:
 ```